-MICHAEL GRIMALDI Director of Drawing (b.
+MICHAEL GRIMALDI Director of Drawing + Anatomy

+(b.
 1971, New York) Grimaldi studied painting and drawing at the New York Studio School, the National Academy, and the Art Students League of New York, and performed independent studies in anatomy and dissection at the Facultad Medicina in Buenos Aires and Drexel University College of Medicine.
 He has received numerous awards including the Alma Schapiro Prize at the American Academy in Rome, the Edward G. McDowell Travel Grant and two Elizabeth Greenshields Foundation Grants.
-His work has been exhibited at the Mori Arts Center (Tokyo), the Arnot Museum (Elmira, NY), the
+His work has been exhibited at the Mori Arts Center (Tokyo), the Arnot Museum (Elmira, NY), the National Academy Museum, the Beijing Art Museum, the Pennsylvania Academy of the Fine Arts Museum, Fontbonne University Gallery (St. Louis), de Young Museum (San Francisco), Naples Museum of Art, John Pence Gallery (San Francisco), Forum Gallery (New York), Hirschl & Adler Modern (New York) and Joshua Liner Gallery (New York).
+Chinatown, 2020, charcoal on paper

-Decameron, 2017, charcoal, chalk, ink, acrylic and gouache on board

-National Academy Museum,

-the Beijing Art Museum, the

-Pennsylvania Academy of the Fine

-Arts Museum, Fontbonne University

-Gallery (St. Louis), de Young

-Museum (San Francisco), Naples

-Museum of Art, John Pence Gallery

-(San Francisco), Forum Gallery

-(New York), Hirschl & Adler Modern

-(New York) and Joshua Liner

-Gallery (New York).